 (ix) Between 2012 and 2017, multiple claims were filed against the County and Armor Correctional Health Services Inc. ("Armor") alleging medical malpractice and/or tortious conduct in connection with the provision of health care services to inmates at the Nassau County Correctional Center.
 Pursuant to agreement, Armor is required to indemnify the County for its losses resulting from Armor's acts or omissions in performing such services and to include the County as an additional insured on its applicable insurance policy or policies.
 In 2019, issues as to the extent of the indemnification and additional insured coverage have been raised between the County and Armor.
 If Armor and/or its insurance carrier(s) successfully disclaim any financial obligation to indemnify the County for the multiple claims, then the County could be solely responsible for any liability determined by a court.
 The County will continue to defend itself vigorously in these actions and proceedings.
-It is not possible to predict the outcome of these actions and proceedings or their ultimate impact on the County's financial condition; however, the County may be liable could be in excess of \$30 million.
+It is not possible to predict the outcome of these actions and proceedings or their ultimate impact on the County's financial condition; however, the County estimates that, in the event of a final adverse decision(s), the amount of damages for which the County may be liable could be in excess of \$30 million.